retro16/acsi2stm/doc/quick_start.md

 ![Compact PCB on IDC20 port](images/compact_idc20.jpg)

-You can connect things on both the DB19 and IDC20 ports at the same time.
+**Note:** You can connect things on both the DB19 and IDC20 ports at the same time.

 Using the unit
 --------------

-Power the unit via its USB-C port.
-It has no specific power requirements, so any 5V USB-C adapter (or PC) should be able to power the unit.

-Insert any microSD card in its slots.
-The SD card can be formatted as FAT32 (SDHC) or ExFAT (SDXC), which are the standard formats for the SD card.

-Turn the ST on, the ACSI2STM unit should display a boot message and the C drive should be readily available on the desktop.

-You need to manually install extra drive icons on the desktop to access the D or E drive.
-See [tutorial](tutorial.md) for more detailed instructions.

-**Note:** If you boot with no SD card inserted, the driver will still load and mount the C drive.
-You can hot plug a SD card later on: It works just like a floppy drive.
+Depending on which hardware you have, setup will be different.

+See [standard configurations](standard_configurations.md) to setup the unit.

+On the most standard configuration (no internal hard drive, no other device), just plug the unit, power it on before turning on the ST, and there you go: a C: drive will appear that corresponds to the first SD card slot.
+It behaves like a floppy drive: you can insert / swap SD cards at any time without rebooting.

+See [tutorial](tutorial.md) if you have no prior experience with hard drives on the ST.

 Setting date and time
 ---------------------

-In GemDrive mode, you can use any tool to set the date, such as `CONTROL.ACC` or `XCONTROL.ACC`.
-GemDrive redirects all system calls to the STM32 so the internal clock isn't used anymore.
+In GemDrive mode, you can use any tool to set the date, such as `CONTROL.ACC` or `XCONTROL.ACC` available in the *Language disk* provided with the computer.

 In ACSI mode, ACSI2STM emulates an UltraSatan clock, so you can use UltraSatan tools such as `US_SETCL.PRG` and `US_GETCL.PRG`.
 GemDrive mode also responds to